 PCI Express is a high bandwidth I/O infrastructure that possesses the ability to scale speeds by forming multiple lanes.
-The x4 PCI Express lane supports transfer rate of 1 Gigabyte per second.
-The PCI Express architecture also provides a high performance graphics infrastructure by enhancing the capability of a x16 PCI Express lane to provide 8 Gigabytes per second transfer rate.
+The x4 PCI Express lane supports transfer rate of 4 Gigabyte per second (2 directions).
+The PCI Express architecture also supports high performance graphics infrastructure by enhancing the capability of a PCIe x16 Gen 3 at 32GB/s bandwidth (16GB/s in each direction) and Gen 2 at 16GB/s bandwidth (8GB/s in each direction).